patooz/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 7-insert_dnodeint.c - a function that inserts a new node at a given position.
 8-delete_dnodeint.c - a function that deletes the node at index index of a dlistint_t linked list.
 100-password - password for crackme4.
+102-result - largest palindrome made from the product of two 3-digit numbers.